 Millions of children around the world experience sexual abuse.
 Researchers often attempt to quantify the economic burden of health issues and have tried to do so for child sexual assault as well.
 The World Health Organization lists child sexual abuse among the 24 factors contributing to the global burden of disease.

 One study, based on the estimate that 40,000 new incidences of child sex abuse arise in the United States every year, found that experiencing abuse would cost $200,000 or more over the course of a lifetime.
 This adds up to millions of dollars when all cases are taken together.

 These costs come from childhood and adult healthcare as well as productivity loss and other costs associated with negative psychological effects of abuse.
 For example, increased violence and criminal activity can be costly for others and for the criminal justice system.
 Deaths from suicide and drug overdose are also factored in.
-Overall, the damage that can be done by a single sexual assault is staggering.
+Overall, the damage that a single sexual assault can do to is staggering.

 Sometimes, victims are able to recover that cost.
 The Catholic Church has paid more than $3 billion to victims across the United States.